-- Understand their own family relationships in ways that enhance therapy and ministry; - Offer effective programming for prevention and enrichment; - Intervene appropriately with individuals, couples, families and systems; and - Understand systemic dynamics in congregations and organizations.
+- Understand their own family relationships in ways that enhance therapy and ministry; - Offer effective programming for prevention and enrichment: - Intervene appropriately with individuals, couples, families and systems; and - Understand systemic dynamics in congregations and organizations.

-MF500 • Principles of Counseling.
+MF 500 • Principles of Counseling.
 3 Credits.
 This course is designed to provide a foundation of basic skills for people who want to enhance their therapy and abilities.
-It combines theoretical understanding and hands-on practice of essential counseling micro-skills and will serve as the prerequisite counseling course for students enrolling in or transferring to the Master of Arts in Marriage and Family Therapy program.
+It combines theoretical understanding and hands-on practice of essential counseling micro-skills and will serve as the prerequisite counseling course for students enrolling no or transferring to the Master of Arts in Marriage and Family Therapy program.
 St. Paul enrollment limited to students in MAMFT or the Graduate Certificate in MFT.

-Special Notes: MF500 is a prerequisite for students without an undergraduate/graduate degree in counseling or a related discipline, or (in San Diego) without an introductory course in counseling/psychotherapy theory and technique.
+Special Notes: MF 500 is a prerequisite for students without an undergraduate/graduate degree in counseling or a related discipline, or (in San Diego) without an introductory course in counseling/psychotherapy theory and technique.

-MF611 • Foundations of Marriage and Family Studies.
-3 Credits
+MF 611 • Foundations of Marriage and Family Studies.
+3 Credits.

 This course examines the historical development and theoretical foundations of marriage and family studies, as well as theological issues in the study of marriage and family and the practice of marriage and family therapy.
 Special attention is given to family systems theory.
 Students are encouraged to examine their own assumptions about families and to develop increased congruence between their theological convictions and their theoretical perspectives.

-Special Notes: Enrollment limited to students in M.A.M.F.T., or the Post-Graduate Certificate in M.F.T.
+Special Notes: Enrollment limited to students in M.A.M.F.T.

-MF612 • Families in Context: Gender, Class and Culture.
+MF 612 • Families in Context: Gender, Class and Culture.
 3 Credits.

 This course explores differences in family structure and interaction related to race, ethnicity, culture, and socioeconomic status.
 The influences of gender role perceptions are examined.
-Students identify challenges of providing therapy and pastoral care to families who differ from themselves in terms of gender, class, and culture
+Students identify challenges of providing therapy and pastoral care to families who differ from themselves in terms of gender, class, and culture.

-Prerequisites: MF611.
-Campus: St. Paul only.
+Prerequisites: MF 611.
+Campus: St. Paul.

-MF613 • Dynamics of Family Interaction: Sexuality, Spirituality and Socialization.
+MF 613 • Dynamics of Family Interaction: Sexuality, Spirituality and Socialization.
 3 Credits.

 This course analyzes dynamic processes of family and couple relationships such as love and intimacy; communication; shame; power; family stress; and coping.
 Family changes such as divorce, remarriage, and grief are also addressed.
 Special attention is given to the ways couples and families interact around issues of sexuality and spirituality.
 Students are encouraged to develop an awareness of the influences of these family dynamics in their own families of origin.
-Prerequisites: MF611.
-Special Notes: Enrollment limited to students in the M.A.M.F.T. or Graduate Post-Certificate in M.F.T. programs.
+Prerequisites: MF 611.
+Special Notes: Enrollment limited to students in the M.A.M.F.T.
 Campus: St. Paul.

-MF621 • Individual Development Within the Family.
+MF 621 • Individual Development Within the Family.
 3 Credits.

 This course explores the development of individuals within the family over the life cycle.
 Childhood, adolescent, and adult development and aging are examined with attention given to physical, spiritual, intellectual, and social development and their implications for the practice of therapy and pastoral care.

-Prerequisites: MF611.
+Prerequisites: MF 611.
 Campus: St. Paul.

-MF622 • Individual and Family Psychopathology I. 3 Credits.
+MF 622 • Individual and Family Psychopathology I. 3 Credits.